-There’s never been a better time to be on the internet so instead of reorganising your sock drawer, check out our boredom buster online activities.
+There’s never been a better time to be on the internet so instead of scrolling through TikTok with no end, check out our boredom buster online activities.
 Whether you’d like to get ahead with your studies, connect with whānau or watch a live stream of a baby panda, we’ve got you covered.

 There’s dozens of video calling services that are free, easy to use and lets you talk to your family and friends right from your phone or computer.
 We’ve explained what they are, explained the risks and provided our best tips to help you stay safe while doing it.
 Here’s a quick summary:

 - Facebook messenger allows you to message and video people in your contacts

 - Google Hangouts allows you to message, voice and video calls